seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 5. `Implementations of the abstract target description interfaces`_ for particular targets.
-These machine descriptions make use of the components provided by LLVM, and can optionally provide custom target-specific passes, to build complete code generators for a specific target.
+These machine descriptions make use of the components provided by LLVM37, and can optionally provide custom target-specific passes, to build complete code generators for a specific target.
 Target descriptions live in ``lib/Target/``.

 6. The target-independent JIT components.
-The LLVM JIT is completely target independent (it uses the ``TargetJITInfo`` structure to interface for target-specific issues.
+The LLVM37 JIT is completely target independent (it uses the ``TargetJITInfo`` structure to interface for target-specific issues.
 The code for the target-independent JIT lives in ``lib/ExecutionEngine/JIT``.